Student Support Services - TRIO Program

 Information Technology Services

-The TRIO program is sponsored by Graceland University and funded by a U.S. Department of Education grant.
+The Student Support Services - TRIO program is sponsored by Graceland University and funded by a U.S. Department of Education grant.
 TRIO provides opportunities for academic development, assists students with basic university requirements and serves to motivate students toward the successful completion of their postsecondary education.
 The goal of TRIO Student Support Services is to increase the retention and graduation rates of its selected participants.
-Program eligibility is based on the grant guidelines.
-TRIO participants must be low income and first generation, or low income and have a documented disability.
-The TRIO Program provides small group or one-on-one tutoring, personal counseling, academic advising, informational workshops, financial literacy training, peer mentoring, and advocacy.
+Program eligibility is based on grant guidelines that determine if the student is low income and first generation (meaning whoever raised the student did not have a four year Bachelor's degree}, or low income and have a documented disability.
+The TRIO Program provides tutoring, academic advising, STEPS courses, financial literacy training, assistance applying for and understanding financial aid, peer mentoring, and advocacy.
 Eligibility does not insure program selection.
+Student Support Services - TRIO application can be found here.

 Graceland University is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
 As part of the implementation of this law, the university will continue to provide reasonable accommodations for students with disabilities so that they can participate fully in the university’s educational programs and activities.
-Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students, the university will provide reasonable academic accommodations.
+Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs, the university will provide reasonable academic accommodations for qualifying individuals.

-Students with documented disabilities are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
+Students who qualify for accommodations are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.
+The Graceland University Accommodations Request form can be found here.

-Located on the lower level of the Frederick Madison Smith Library (Rooms 18-19), the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
+Writing Support: Graceland University provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
 Supported by writing tutors—experienced readers trained to assist at any stage of the writing process—students can learn to become effective writers.

-The Graceland University Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
-Students are encouraged to schedule appointments by calling (641-784-5077), by visiting (lower level, FMS Library, Rooms 18 and 19), by emailing (email@example.com) or by clicking (My Graceland>Resources>Writing Center).
+The Graceland University Writing Support program offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
+Students are encouraged to schedule appointments by calling (641-784-5077), visiting Student Success Studio (located in FM Smith Library), emailing (firstname.lastname@example.org) or clicking (My Graceland>Resources>Writing Center).

 The Frederick Madison Smith Library provides access to services, tools, and materials necessary for academic success as well as offering items and an environment for leisurely enrichment at no additional fee.